MelvrickLee/BRG-28-ISEA-/README.md

-This document contains the screenshot and output of the lab activity
+This document contains the screenshot and output of all lab activities

 Session 1 - AM

+Signup for GitHub Account